- Our original podcasts

 All Ears looks at music in everyday life, how we make and manifest it, where we use it and why.
 The series spotlights stories of outsiders to the mainstream music world, interrogating the way it makes us feel in our bones, and its power to bond us with complete strangers and transcend time and reason.

-Annaliese is undertaking a mentorship through the Broadwave podcasting network.
+Annaliese took part in a mentorship through the Broadwave podcasting network.

 Annaliese Redlich is a Melbourne broadcaster, producer, DJ and musician.
 Her weekly Saturday music radio show, Neon Sunset on Triple R, has built a dedicated following over the past five years.
 Her background is in design and communications and she has a particular interest in deep diving conversations with strangers – and overseas karaoke experiences.